RGBboy/express-named-routes/readme.md

 # express-named-routes

-  Route storage and lookup via a name.
+  Route storage, lookup and conversion to usable paths.

 ## Installation